Worried about bringing your pet to Mexico?

 housing and large dogs

-There are many condominiums in Puerto Vallarta, and the majority of condo's don't allow large dogs if you're renting.
+There are many condominiums in Puerto Vallarta, and the majority of condo's don't allow large dogs, especially if you rent.
 Many don't allow large dogs even if you buy.
-Our first place was a house rental with a yard and pool, which was a good transition - as I really wanted my dogs to be able to feel the grass.
+Our first place was a house rental with a yard and pool, which was a good transition - as I really wanted my dogs to be able to feel the grass under their paws.
 It's not in the downtown area, but an easy 15 minute drive.

 You may have seen our house and us on House Hunters International.